|Nutritional Guidelines (per serving)|

 - 2 tablespoons achiote seeds (available in Latin markets)

-- 1 tablespoons dried oregano (Mexican oregano is best here)
+- 1 tablespoon dried oregano (Mexican oregano is best here)

 - 1 1/2 teaspoons Kosher salt